FiraBro/Food-Delivery/README.md

-This an exciting project than so give it a good rate
+This an exciting project so give it a good rate